sarshogh/tech-principal-pathways/_posts/2025-08-15-summary-few-years-architect.md

 ---

-The Journey of Cloud Architects
-Historically, a cloud architect embarking on a new project would initiate by understanding the business or organization’s requirements.
-This entailed dialogues with stakeholders, evaluations of existing systems, and pinpointing constraints.

-Following this, they’d draft a high-level cloud infrastructure design, detailing the architecture, components, and their interconnections, often visualized using diagrams.

-Post this conceptual phase, architects would delve into detailed designs for every infrastructure element, from networks to security controls.
-This would culminate in a comprehensive plan for infrastructure deployment.

-Collaboration with engineers and developers would then bring this vision to life, followed by rigorous testing.
-Post-deployment, the operations team would step in, ensuring smooth functioning, maintenance, and swift issue resolution.

-In today’s digital age, much of this process is automated using Infrastructure as Code (IaC) and Configuration Management tools, with IDEs playing a pivotal role in enhancing efficiency.

-After spending the past five years working in hybrid cloud architecture, mainly on AWS, I’ve realized that this field is not just about technology — it’s about clarity, balance, and continuous learning.
-These years have shaped how I think, design, communicate, and lead.
-Here are some of the most important lessons I’ve learned along the way:

-- IT is a complex environment, and simplifying it for others is an art.
-The best architects don’t showcase complexity — they remove it.

-- Context matters most.
-There is no “one-size-fits-all” solution; what works for one organization may fail for another.

-- Before we run, we need to walk.
-Strong foundations always come before advanced designs.

-- You can’t make an omelet without breaking some eggs.
-Mistakes and failures are a natural (and necessary) part of growth.

-- Evolutionary architecture works; revolutionary architecture often fails.
-Sustainable change happens in steps, not sudden leaps.

-- Scalability affects every design.
-A system that works today might not work tomorrow without planning for growth.
+Over the last five years, I have worked in hybrid cloud architecture, mostly on AWS.
+The biggest lesson is simple: architecture is not only about technology.
+It is about clarity, context, communication, and continuous learning.

+## How architecture work has changed

+A typical architecture journey still starts with business outcomes:

+1. Understand business goals and constraints.
+2. Design a high-level target architecture.
+3. Define detailed controls for networking, security, and operations.
+4. Deliver with engineering teams.
+5. Run and improve in production.

+Today, IaC, CI/CD, and platform automation make this cycle much faster.
+But speed only helps when decisions are clear.

+## Lessons I learned in real projects

+Here are the principles that had the most impact on my work:

+1. Simplifying complexity is a core architecture skill.
+2. Context beats copy-paste patterns.
+3. Foundations must come before optimization.
+4. Evolutionary architecture usually works better than big-bang redesign.
+5. Scalability and operability should be part of day-one design.
-- Strong engineers often become the best architects.
-Hands-on experience builds better decision-makers.
+6. Hands-on engineers often become strong architects.

-- Action speaks louder than words.
-Real impact comes from implementation, not just ideas.

-- Skills beat information.
-Knowing something isn’t enough — being able to use it effectively is what counts.

-- Storytelling is key.
-How we communicate ideas can be as important as the ideas themselves.

-- Build the right thing, and build it right.
-Choosing the correct problem is just as important as solving it well.

-- Focus is currency.
-In a world full of distractions, attention is a superpower.

-- Knowing can be the enemy of learning.
-Curiosity keep us moving forward.

-- Most failures trace back to three things: communication, observation, and behavior.

-These principles weren’t learned from books alone — they were earned through real projects, difficult decisions, failed experiments, and successful outcomes.
-They continue to guide how I approach architecture today and how I hope to contribute in the future.
+7. Storytelling matters because architecture is collaborative.
+8. Most failures are rooted in communication and behavior, not tooling.

+These lessons came from real delivery work, not theory alone.

+## What I observed across engagements

-During my recent engagements at ThoughtWorks, Brevan Howard Capital Market/Coremont, and Centrica Energy Trading, I explored hybrid infrastructure from multiple perspectives.
-I proactively worked to understand what success meant for each user, optimized platform costs, and built solutions with scalability in mind.
+During engagements at ThoughtWorks, Brevan Howard Capital Market/Coremont, and Centrica Energy Trading, I repeatedly saw the same pattern:

-One key insight I gained is that business strategy drives IT/digital strategy.
-In turn, IT strategy becomes the foundation for platform strategy, which then shapes cloud strategy.
-Strategy acts like a force behind subsequent decision.

-Why?
+Business strategy drives digital strategy.
+Digital strategy drives IT strategy.
+IT strategy drives platform strategy.
+Platform strategy drives cloud architecture.

- > Businesses want to move fast, and achieving that requires both:
+> Companies want speed, but speed requires two enablers:
+> executive sponsorship and mature platform DevOps capabilities.
 {: .prompt-info }

-> 1. Support from senior leadership
-> 2. Advanced platform DevOps capabilities
-{: .prompt-tip }

-As <a href="https://www.linkedin.com/in/ghohpe/?originalSubdomain=sg"> Gregor Hohpe, author of The Architecture Elevator,</a> points out: the economy of speed is based on the economy of scale.
-Amazon spent billions to become the world’s number one cloud provider, and this investment in scale enabled them to move faster and more efficiently than anyone else.
+As Gregor Hohpe often highlights, the economy of speed depends on the economy of scale.

-Hybrid cloud architecture is challenging, exciting, and constantly evolving.
-Over the past five years, I’ve learned that success comes from balancing technical excellence with context, communication, and continuous learning.
+That idea is visible in every high-performing cloud platform.

+## Final reflection

+Hybrid cloud architecture is still one of the most exciting spaces in technology.
+The technical part is important, but long-term success comes from balancing design quality with people, process, and communication.